Excluding cosmetic surgeries on hyperbolic 3-manifolds: Introduction

 We thank David Gabai, Effie Kalfagianni, and Joe Melby for independently asking about common fillings of distinct cusped manifolds, prompting us to work out the results of \refsec{CommonFillings}.

-Futer was partially supported by NSF grant DMS--1907708.
+Futer was partially supported by NSF grants DMS--1907708 and DMS--2405046.
 Purcell was partially supported by ARC grant DP210103136.
 We thank Temple University and the Oberwolfach Mathematics Institute for their hospitality during collaborative visits.
-All of the computations described in this paper were carried ona 2021 M1 iMac, purchased for this project using NSF grant DMS--1907708.
+All of the computations described in this paper were carried out on a 2021 M1 iMac, purchased for this project using NSF grant DMS--1907708.